ND: Hello Mr.Kuntz, who are you?

 LLK: Well, I kinda explained my goal already, trying to promote the type of horse and save them as a strain.
 No, I don’t believe so, I believe I am a long ways from it.
 Huh… what is standing in my way, I don’t know… prejudice in some aspects, people not knowing about them, the somewhat prejudice against feral horses.
 Unlike most feral horses this herd has been bred for use by the ranchers.
 Croppy is a great example of that.

 ND: Thank you very much for the time you took to answer.
 Wish you all the best.

 "Leo Kuntz, Vietnam vet turned horse rancher, feels the quiet storm of change rolling in low across the prairies.

 It impacts his life, his loves and his fight to save the equine legacy of Sitting Bull.He may be the last of his kind.This may be the last American Western.NokotaHeart is his history."

 NokotaHeart won Special Jury Award for Best Cinematography at the Arizona International Film Festival and was nominated Best Documentary at the London Portobello Film Festival 2011.

-You certainly want to see the trailer now and then watch it ! click here, for Ireland and UK viewers click here
+You certainly want to see the trailer now and then watch the movie !

 Deep Thanks to Sean Garland, Lawrence Fee and Patrick O'Hearn without whom this film would not have existed.